 - In contrast, the (implicit) Crank-Nicolson scheme is of second order, A-stable, and has very little dissipation but suffers from case-to-case instabilities caused by rough initial and/or boundary data.
 These properties are due to weak stability (it is not strongly A-stable).
-A variant of the Crank-Nicolson scheme is called shifted Crank-Nicolson scheme, is analyzed in Rannacher et al. [61, 84], which allows for global stability of the solution .
-In particular, Rannacher analyzed in [83] the shifted Crank-Nicolson scheme for linear evolution equations and how they can be modified in order to make them suitable for long-term computations (without reducing second order accuracy!!). - The fourth scheme summarizes the advantages of the previous two and is known as the Fractional-Step- $\theta$ scheme for computing unsteady-state simulations [48].
-Roughly-speaking it consists of summarizing three Crank-Nicolson steps and has therefore the same accuracy and computational cost as the Crank-Nicolson scheme.
+A variant of the Crank-Nicolson scheme is called shifted Crank-Nicolson scheme, is analyzed in Rannacher et al. [72, 97], which allows for global stability of the solution 11.
+In particular, Rannacher analyzed in [96] the shifted Crank-Nicolson scheme for linear evolution equations and how they can be modified in order to make them suitable for long-term computations (without reducing second order accuracy!!). - The fourth scheme summarizes the advantages of the previous two and is known as the Fractional-Step- θ scheme for computing unsteady-state simulations [56].
+Roughly-speaking it consists of summarizing three Crank-Nicolson steps and has therefore the same accuracy and computional cost as the Crank-Nicolson scheme.
 However, it is more robust, i.e., it is strongly A-stable (as backward Euler) but has 2nd order accuracy as Crank-Nicolson, and is therefore well-suited for computing solutions with rough initial data and long-term computations for problems.
 This property also holds for ALE-transformed fluid equations, which is demonstrated in a numerical test below.
-We also refer the reader to a modification of the Fractional-Step- $\theta$ scheme [108].
+We also refer the reader to a modification of the Fractional-Step- θ scheme [125].

-12.5.5 One-Step- $\theta$ times-stepping for the wave equation
+12.6.5 One-Step- θ times-stepping for the wave equation

-To finish, we aim to apply a One-Step- $\theta$ scheme and therefore, we need to work with the first-order mixed-system.
-Then, we apply the One-Step- $\theta$ scheme to Formulation 12.47 idea to discretize in time:
+To finish, we aim to apply a One-Step- θ scheme and therefore, we need to work with the first-order mixedsystem.
+Then, we apply the One-Step- θ scheme to Formulation 12.60 idea to discretize in time: Find v^n and u^n such that: